kamka427/kamka427/README.md

 ### Hi there 👋

+I'm a third year Computer Science student at Eötvös Loránd University.
+I am always looking for where can I improve, and give my all to the challenges I face.
+I like working in a team and sharing my knowledge with others.
+My hobbies include trying new technologies, wall climbing, exercising, and hanging out with others.

 <!--
 **kamka427/kamka427** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.